 Contributed by Phil Sollins and Regina Southworth

-As we dig into the history of the Corvallis Mill Race, we continue to find surprises.
+As we dig into the Corvallis Mill Race, we continue to find surprises.

 We knew that some time between 1967 and 1969, the historic Mill Race was closed off beyond Crystal Lake Drive and diverted to a newly-created channel passing north across Evanite and City land.
 The new outlet emptied into the Marys River just upstream of the confluence with the Willamette River.
 The new channel was much too small to allow full drainage of South Corvallis storm water.
 A 20” culvert placed under the Southern Pacific Railroad spur and the existing culvert under what was then called Chapman Place toward the western end of the Evanite property were both significant bottlenecks.
 The geometry of the new ditch, specifically the 90 degree turn where the new channel connected to the old, also created fundamental flow issues.